Photo by Gabriel Jorby. CC BY-ND 2.0

-If you work in a newsroom, there’s a good chance you work with colleagues on Google Docs, Slides, Sheets, and more.
+If you work in a newsroom, there’s a good chance you collaborate with colleagues using Google Docs, Slides, Sheets, and more.
 Google Workspace (previously known as G Suite) is simple and powerful.
 In fact, here at Freedom of the Press Foundation, we use it too.
-But we also lack viable alternatives with the flexibility needed in modern newsrooms, and anyone working in a newsroom has probably asked themselves: What can Google see?
+But there’s a lack of viable alternatives that have the flexibility modern newsrooms need, and anyone working in a newsroom has probably asked themselves: What can Google see?
 What about our most sensitive conversations and documents?
 What about documents that concern our own unreleased reporting, or information on our sources?

 (Full disclosure: I previously worked at Google, and for a long time, even I didn't know.)

-In most cases, documents within your Google Workspace domain are not end-to-end encrypted, meaning that Google has everything they need to read your data.
-This insight into user data means that U.S. agencies have the ability to compel Google to hand over relevant user data to aid in investigations.
+In most cases, documents within your Google Workspace domain are not end-to-end encrypted, meaning that Google has everything it needs to read your data.
+This means that U.S. agencies have the ability to compel Google to hand over relevant user data to aid in investigations.
 Google Workspace also offers organizations powerful tools to monitor and retain information about their employees’ activities.

 In our ideal world, Google would provide end-to-end encrypted Google Workspace services to all of its users, allowing media and civil society organizations to collaborate on their work in a secure and private environment whenever possible.
 Until we have a way to do that, journalists should understand the risks alongside the benefits of using Google Workspace, and how to be mindful when using it.
 For now we should consider when to keep our most sensitive data off of Google Workspace in favor of an end-to-end encrypted alternative, local storage, or off of a computer altogether.